This post is my follow up to my 2019 reading and includes numbers and some commentary, along with a relook at my goals for the year.

-I will revist goals in a while but I want to just get the numbers out there first.
+I will revisit goals in a while but I want to just get the numbers out there first.
 As to numbers, they are as accurate as possible within reason.
-There are also several issues as to why many of them may be more or less accurate.
-No doubt I am no more than a couple books off in any category though.
-I am happy with the various countings and additions.
+There are also several issues as to why there may be a discrepancy of a book or two in assorted places, but they are mostly accurate.

 Books Read in 2018 by the Numbers

 - On pause 2